 Documentary films are entertaining and educational – a great tool in your language learning process.
 There’s no doubt about it: exposing yourself to the sounds of a language is an excellent way to train your ear, and will improve your speaking skills.

-Without further ado, here are five documentary films in Spanish to help you to level up your Spanish game.
+Without further ado, here are five documentary films in Spanish to help you level up your Spanish game.

 Nostalgia de la luz, Patricio Guzmán (2010)